ljpilot33/LeewayHertz_AI-Company/README.md

 * What specific problem is the company or project trying to solve?

    The specific problem within a industry such as Manufacturing are the manual human tasks that result in errors in data collection.
-AI      and ML focuses on issues such as
+   AI and ML focuses on issues such as xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 * Who is the company's intended customer?
   Large Manufacturing Companies